 What are we even doing here?

-Hi, I’m Lyle McKeany and I’m a writer.
+Hi, I’m Lyle McKeany and I’m a writer and creative coach.

 Umm, okay, so what do you write about?